vzaccaria/gitbook2edx/docs/readme.md

 ### Example

-To generate `course.tar.gz` for a gitbook in `test/javascript-master` (assuming the configuration is `test/javascript-master/config.yaml`):
+To generate `course.tar.gz` for a Gitbook in `test/javascript-master` (assuming the configuration is `test/javascript-master/config.yaml`):

     gitbook2edx gen test/javascript-master